The Designer Bot Registry contains a collection of bot resources you can use in your applications.

-Adding a new bot resource
+Adding a bot resource to the registry

 After the settings for the Dialogflow bot are added, you can select an optional setting called Wait Conversation End.
 When enabled, the Bot Block recognizes intents that are marked as end-of-conversation intents in the bot.